 Addressing Council at Public Forum - our Council endeavours to foster open discussion on matters to help make decisions for the benefit of our community.
 To achieve this, members of the public may request to address a Council meeting during Public Forum on any item listed on the agenda.
 Anyone wanting to speak at a Public Forum should phone 4474 1358 or email council.meetings@esc.nsw.gov.au by 12noon on the business day prior to the meeting.
-A written copy of the presentation must be provided to Council by 12.00noon the business day prior to the meeting.
-This can be done by emailing council.meetings@esc.nsw.gov.au or hard copy at Council's main office in Moruya and the council meetings@esc.nsw.gov.au or hard copy at Council's main office in Moruya an Batemans Bay and Narooma libraries.
+A written copy of the presentation is encouraged to be provided to Council by 12.00noon the business day prior to the meeting.
+This can be done by emailing council.meetings@esc.nsw.gov.au or hard copy at Council's main office in Moruya and the Batemans Bay and Narooma libraries.